jenkinsci/acceptance-test-harness/README.markdown

 ## Running tests

+First, run `bundle install` to install required dependencies.

 To run the test, `JENKINS_WAR=path/to/your/jenkins.war bundle exec rake`.
-This will run both the older `test/unit` tests as well as cucumber tests in one go.
+This runs the entire test suite, so it might take a while.

 There is a bit of a delay since we bring up Jenkins for every single test, with it's own sandboxed workspace as well: